 Improving Mobility and Strength

-Tailored Exercise Programs: Our physiotherapists design customised exercise regimens that target specific muscle groups, helping to rebuild strength and improve coordination for patients whose physical functions have been reduced due to stroke.
+Tailored Exercise Programs – customised exercise regimens that target specific muscle groups, helping to rebuild strength and improve coordination.

-Gait re-education: Walking can be particularly challenging after a stroke.
-Our team employs various techniques to help patients relearn how to walk safely and effectively, such as treadmill training, balance and strength training, use of Functional Electrical Stimulation (FES) combined with different walking retraining strategies.
+Gait Re-Education – walking can be particularly challenging after stroke so out team uses various techniques to help patients re-learn how to walk safely and effectively.
+This may include treadmill training, balance and strength training, or using Functional Electrical Stimulation.

 Improving Balance and Coordination

-Coordination Activities: Our physiotherapy services integrate a range of coordination exercises and activities designed to help stroke survivors regain functional abilities.
-Improving coordination in areas such as balance, hand-eye coordination, and fine motor skills is crucial for stroke survivors to become independent and confident in performing everyday activities such as walking, dressing, and using their hands.
+Coordination Activities – improving hand-eye coordination, balance and fine motor skills is crucial for stroke survivors to become independent and confident in performing everyday activities such as walking, dressing, and using their hands.

-Assistive Devices: Our team recommends and trains patients in the use of assistive devices like walking sticks, walkers, and orthotics, which can significantly improve mobility and safety.
+Assistive Devices – our team prescribes and trains patients in the use of assistive devices like walking sticks, walkers, and orthotics to improve mobility and safety.

 Reducing Pain and Spasticity

-Pain Management: Our physiotherapists employ techniques such as manual therapy, massage, and stretching to alleviate pain and discomfort that often accompany stroke recovery.
+Pain Management – techniques such as manual therapy, therapeutic massage, and stretching to alleviate pain and discomfort that often accompany stroke recovery.

-Spasticity Reduction: We include various interventions to help manage and reduce muscle spasticity, a common issue following neurological conditions like stroke.
+Reducing Spasticity – interventions to help manage and reduce muscle spasticity, a common issue following neurological conditions like stroke.
 These could include stretches, Electrical Stimulation, Dry Needling, and other specialised techniques tailored to each individual’s needs.

 At TPC, our rehab team plays a pivotal role in stroke recovery, offering hope, strength, and the tools necessary for patients to rebuild their lives.
 Our physiotherapy services are designed to improve independence and quality of life after a stroke.